-Normally when we see a thick web in our windowsill or one of the trees in our yard, we immediately think one thing: spiders!!
+Normally when we see a thick web in our windowsill or one of the trees in our yard, we immediately think of one thing: spiders!
 However, there are other types of insects that are notorious for creating enormous sacs or networks of thick webbing.
-We often get a variation of this question from our customers: what is the bug that makes big webs in windows and trees at my house?
-The answer may surprise you, as it is not necessarily a type of spider.
-It could very well be another creepy crawler that has become quite active in North Carolina in recent years, the Forest Tent Caterpillar, also known as the Eastern Tent Caterpillar!
+It could very well be another creepy crawler that has become quite active in North Carolina in recent years, the Forest Tent Caterpillar, also known as the Eastern Tent Caterpillar.

-The Forest Tent Caterpillar, (also called the Eastern Tent Caterpillar) has become increasingly common in North Carolina in recent years, and can become a concern for homeowners.
-While the caterpillar is not actually dangerous, their giant nests are quite noticeable, and can make some homeowners nervous.
-You can identify the forest tent caterpillar by its inch two inch long body which has what many describe as “ a line of penguin designs” running down its back.
+The Forest Tent Caterpillar) has become increasingly common in North Carolina in recent years, and has become a concern for many homeowners.
+While the caterpillar is not technically dangerous, their giant nests are quite noticeable, and can make some homeowners nervous.
+You can identify the forest tent caterpillar by its two inch long body with dark oblique lines down its middle back.